cu-applied-math/appm-4600-numerics/policies.md

 ## Exams
 - There will be **two midterms** on 2/23/26 and 3/30/26, time (on or after 5pm) and location TBD.
-- There is a **final** exam on Wednesday, April 29 from 7:30--10 PM.
+- There is no **final** exam for this class (see *Projects* for more information).

 ## Projects

-There are no projects this semester.
-Some semesters, there has been a final project instead of a final exam.
+There will be a final project in this class that is due the last day of class.
+More information on delivarables will be posted soon.

 ## Homeworks

 There will be weekly homeworks.
-You are allowed to drop 1 homework, which will be done automatically.
+You are allowed to drop 2 homeworks, which will be done automatically.
 Homework will be submitted via Gradescope.
 See the [submission guidelines](submission_guidelines.md)